BASED IN SLIGO, IRELAND

 The band continued to do very well, which Gene attributes to the fact that, "our attraction to the dancers was our live performances, which was good rock n roll and pop music."

 Also in 1968, the band played support (as many showbands did in those days) to a top English group touring Ireland called Love Affair who had a No 1 hit at the time with Everlasting Love.
 Gene takes up the story...."Unfortunately their live performance was poor, unlike showbands who were used to playing live!
 The crowd booed and threw coins at them and called for us to return to the stage."
+Also in 1968 Davy Quinn replaced Barry Scully on bass (our thanks to Pete Cresswell for that info).

-The band split up early in 1970 and Gene returned to his studies, completing a post grad in Business studies.
-Today he lives and works in Letchworth(near Cambridge), as a Management training consultant.
+However, Gene's time with the Lions was short lived and in January 1970, the Lions disbanded and Gene returned to his studies, completing a post grad in Business studies.
+Today he lives and works in Letchworth (near Cambridge), as a Management training consultant.
 The Gents spoke about a reunion concert 3 years ago but it did not materialise.
+Gene appeared in 2007's "Do You Come Here Often" concert tour organised by David Hull Promotions.

 Finally in 2006, Henry McCullough, who has his own band, invited Gene to guest at his concerts in May.
 They performed in Enniskillen and Coleraine to a rapturous reception.
-Gene said “despite being away from the Irish music scene for nearly 35 years, I was “truly moved”, by the reception in Enniskillen which was my home for 6 years.
-I am now hoping to do 10/12 concerts in Ireland next year.
+Gene said “despite being away from the Irish music scene for nearly 35 years, I was “truly moved” by the reception in Enniskillen which was my home for 6 years.
+I am now hoping to do 10-12 concerts in Ireland next year.
 As Henry is busy with his tour to Poland, Japan etc., I am trying to get a band together or team up with an existing band!”

 More to come.....